 |Delta SkyMiles® Platinum American Express Card- Earn 50,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $2,000 in purchases on your new Card in your first 3 months.
 Plus, earn up to $100 back in statement credits for eligible purchases at U.S. restaurants with your card within the first 3 months of membership.|

 This card earns 3x Miles on Delta purchases and purchases made directly with hotels, 2x miles at restaurants worldwide, including takeout and delivery and at U.S. supermarkets, then 1x on all other eligible purchases.
 Enjoy your first checked bag free on Delta flights and a lot of other benefits and perks, such as fee credit for Global Entry and TSA PreCheck.
 The annual fee is $250.
 For rates and fees of the Delta Platinum card, click here.

 Korean Air SKYPASS

 Another excellent SkyTeam partner to leverage is Korean Air.
-Their loyalty program is known as SKYPASS, and they’re a worthwhile airline to consider transferring your points to.
+Its loyalty program is known as SKYPASS, and it’s a worthwhile airline to consider transferring your points to.